A chronology of key events:

 8th century - Present-day Senegal is part of the Kingdom of Ghana.

-11th century - Tukulor occupy lower Senegal valley.
+11th century - Tukulor people occupy lower Senegal valley.

 Leopold Senghor (r), pictured with French President Georges Pompidou in 1971, was independent Senegal's first president